FlexMeasures/flexmeasures/documentation/dev/api.rst

     :depth: 2

-Introducting a new API version
+Introducing a new API version
 ---------------------

 Larger changes to the API, other than fixes and refactoring, should be done by creating a new API version.